-CRR:743 Estimating
+CRR:743 Estimating 3.0 cr.

 This course is designed to acquaint the student with the methods and techniques used to analyze and identify the damage sustained by a vehicle involved in a collision.
-It will also include an in-depth study of the collision and specification manuals typically used in writing an automobile damage report.
-A survey of the day-to-day activities performed by shop personnel such as scheduling, customer relations and inventory control will also be included.
+It will also include an in-depth study of the collision manuals and computerized estimating systems typically used in writing an automobile damage report.
 (59.4 Lec.
 Hrs.)